 Food and health supplements should be viewed for what they are—supplements.
 They primarily serve to provide you with vitamins, minerals and other nutrients that you need but are lacking in your diet.
 Supplements cannot give you all the nutritional benefits that you can get from whole foods such as micronutrients, essential dietary fiber and antioxidants.

 Supplementation is a must for pregnant women who need at least 400 micrograms of folic acid daily, prenatal vitamins and iron.
-Those who are over the age of 50 should take multivitamins that are fortified with vitamin B-12.
+Those who are over the age of 50 should take multivitamins that are fortified with vitamin B-12 patch.
 Adults over the age of 65 should start supplementing with vitamin D to help strengthen their bones and reduce the risk of injury from a fall.
 Supplementation is also a good alternative for those who are suffering from medical conditions that make their bodies inefficient at absorbing important nutrients from whole foods.

 It will be a good idea for you to start taking health supplements if you don’t have a healthy, well-rounded diet, eat less calories or are a vegetarian or vegan.
 If you follow a certain diet that prevents you from eating entire categories of food, then supplementation should provide the nutrients that are missing in your diet.